puetzp/vec2checkd/doc/configuration.md

   host: http://pro.xy:3128
 ```

-By default both the Prometheus and Icinga clients read the common environment variables as well (that is HTTP_PROXY, HTTPS_PROXY and their lowercase pendants).
-However perhaps only one client is actually supposed to communicate to either API via a proxy server.<br>
+By default both the Prometheus and Icinga clients read the common environment variables as well (that is HTTP_PROXY, HTTPS_PROXY, NO_PROXY and their lowercase pendants).
+When a proxy is specified in the configuration file the aforementioned environment variables are ignored.
-The above section allows to account for that and can be used in various ways:
-* when environment variables are set (e.g. in the systemd unit file) configure one client (Prometheus or Icinga) to ignore the environment by setting `proxy.ignore: true`.
-* do not set any environment variables but explicitly enable proxy usage for either Prometheus or Icinga by setting e.g. `proxy.host: http://pro.xy`.
-* override the environment as setting a proxy explicitly in the configuration takes precedence.

 ### Mappings